 When employee recognition programs are too random, there's possible no way for employees to adapt their behaviors to ensure that they're in the running for an award.

-7. Employee of the month awards don't inspire performance improvements.
+7. Employee of the Month awards don't inspire people to improve their performance

 Performance takes many forms.
 If your program rewards sales, it might inspire some of your sales team to make a few extra calls that month, but what about your HR clerks, warehouse personnel, or computer programmers?